lucabnf/lucabnf.github.io/index.md

 ## About me
 <img class="profile-picture" src="myself.JPG">

-I am a MSc student at *Politecnico di Torino* in Data Science and Engineering.
-Currently, I am in Zurich as a visiting student for my Master's thesis at the Integrated Systems Laboratory of *ETH*, working on self-supervised machine learning techniques for seizure prediction on EEG data.
+<div style="text-align: justify">I am a MSc student at **Politecnico di Torino** in Data Science and Engineering.
+Currently, I am in Zurich as a visiting student for my Master's thesis at the Integrated Systems Laboratory of **ETH**, working on self-supervised machine learning techniques for seizure prediction on EEG data.

 Previously, I conducted an Intersnhip as a Data Scientist at KPMG Advisory in Turin, collaborating with a top-tier automative company on predictive maintenance and emerging issues forecasting.
-I have also been a Junior Teaching Assitant of the Data Management and Visualization course helf at Politecnico di Torino.
+I have also been a Junior Teaching Assitant of the Data Management and Visualization course helf at Politecnico di Torino. </div>

 ## Formation
 - Master’s Thesis @ ETH Zurich (Nov 2022 - present)